OpenNebula/docs/source/management_and_operations/host_cluster_management/numa.rst

     NODE_ID TOTAL    USED_REAL            USED_ALLOCATED       FREE
 	  0 7.6G     6.8G                 1024M                845.1M

-In this output, the string ``X- X- -- --`` represents the NUMA allocation: each group is a core, when a thread is free is shown as ``-``, ``x`` means the thread is in use and ``X`` means that the thread is used *and* the core has no free threads.
+In this output, the string ``X- X- -- --`` represents the NUMA allocation: each group is a core and when a thread is free it's shown as ``-``; ``x`` means the thread is in use and ``X`` means that the thread is used *and* the core has no free threads.
 In this case the VM is using the ``CORE`` pin policy.

 .. note:: If you want to use hugepages of a given size you need to allocate them first.
 This can be done either at boot time or dynamically.
-Also you may need need to mount the `hugetlbfs` filesystem.
+Also you may need to mount the `hugetlbfs` filesystem.
 Please refer to your OS documentation to learn how to do this.

 You can also isolate some hypervisor CPUS from the NUMA scheduler.
 Isolated CPUs will not be used to pin any VM.
-The isolated CPUs are defined with the ``ISOLCPUS`` attribute, the attribute is a comma separated list of CPU IDs.
-For example ``ISOLCPUS="0,5"`` will isolated CPUs 0,5 and hence will not be used to pin any VM.
+The isolated CPUs are defined by the ``ISOLCPUS`` attribute; the attribute is a comma-separated list of CPU IDs.
+For example ``ISOLCPUS="0,5"`` will isolate CPUs 0,5 and hence will not be used to pin any VM.

 CPU Pinning and Overcommitment
 --------------------------------------------------------------------------------

 When using a pinned policy, overcommitment is disabled by default (``CPU = 1`` in the VM template).
-However, some scenarios may require to fix the CPU thread where a VM is running while letting more VMs run in the very same CPU thread.
+However, some scenarios may require you to fix the CPU thread where a VM is running while letting more VMs run in the very same CPU thread.

-You can configure the number of VMS per physical thread for each host by setting the ``VMS_THREAD`` (defaults to 1) variable in the host template.
-For example ``VMS_THREAD = 4`` will pin up to 4 VMS per physical thread in each core.
+You can configure the number of VMs per physical thread for each Host by setting the ``VMS_THREAD`` (defaults to 1) variable in the Host template.
+For example ``VMS_THREAD = 4`` will pin up to four VMs per physical thread in each core.

-.. important:: When using overcommitment and NUMA you need to set the host overcommitment in the same way, so the total CPU number accounts for the new ``VMS_THREAD`` value.
-For example, a host with 8 CPUs (``TOTAL_CPU=800``) and ``VMS_THREAD=4`` need to overcommit the CPU number so the ``TOTAL_CPU`` at most 3200 (8 * 4 = 32 CPUs, max.).
-You can do this with the ``RESERVED_CPU`` attribute for the host, ``RESERVED_CPU = "-2400"`` in this case (``3200 = 800 - (-2400``).
+.. important:: When using overcommitment and NUMA you need to set the Host overcommitment in the same way, so the total CPU number accounts for the new ``VMS_THREAD`` value.
+For example, a Host with eight CPUs (``TOTAL_CPU=800``) and ``VMS_THREAD=4`` needs to overcommit the CPU number so the ``TOTAL_CPU`` is at most 3200 (8 * 4 = 32 CPUs, max.).
+You can do this with the ``RESERVED_CPU`` attribute for the Host, ``RESERVED_CPU = "-2400"`` in this case (``3200 = 800 - (-2400``).

 A Complete Example
 ================================================================================

-Let us define a VM with two NUMA nodes using 2M hugepages, 4 vCPUs and 1G of memory.
+Let's define a VM with two NUMA nodes using 2M hugepages, four vCPUs and 1G of memory.
 The template is as follows:

 .. code::